John J. Harvey

 A $410,000 RESTORATION GRANT

 The State of Hew York has awarded John J. Harvey a $410,000 matching grant to fund major restoration work of the boat's hull.
 It's now up to our supporters to raise the $410,000 match.
-To kick off the effort and celebrate the boat's 25th anniversary as a fully functional museum ship you are invited to join us on the pier on Monday, September 30, at 7:00 PM.
-There will be food, drink, music, tours of the boat, and an auction.
-CLICK HERE for details and to purchase tickets.
+CLICK HERE to make a donation to match the grant.

 HISTORY AFLOAT!